-Is Mindfulness Effective for the Treatment of OCD and Anxiety?
+Effectiveness of Mindfulness for the Treatment of OCD and Anxiety

 Our clinical experience over the years has been that that most clients report significant improvement in their symptoms using a treatment protocol that combines mindfulness and CBT.
 And while the application of mindfulness for the treatment of OCD and anxiety disorders is relatively new, there is already a growing pool of research data to suggest that it is beneficial in the treatment of these conditions, including a 2008 study that found mindfulness to be beneficial for the treatment of OCD.

 There have also been studies that have specifically found Acceptance and Commitment Therapy (ACT) to be successful in the treatment of OCD, Trichotillomania, and Dermatillomania.
 And researchers at Temple University, Yale University, and Kent State University recently reported preliminary findings of a joint study of mindfulness for the treatment of Generalized Anxiety Disorder (GAD).
 Initial results have been promising, with subjects exhibiting “dramatic reductions” in anxiety.